 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today’s blog postcontact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations can go a long way towards helping you learn more about your family's circumstances and how the law in Texas can impact you and your family moving forward.
+These consultations can go a long way towards helping you learn more about your family’s circumstances and how the law in Texas can impact you and your family moving forward.

 Frequently Asked Questions: